 Be Merry!

 An ability to laugh at oneself is healthy.
 Laugh robustly at oneself and chuckle quietly at others.
-There is a noteworthy distinction between those who laugh at you out of meanness and those who laugh with you out of friendliness.
-I was once told it is sign of affection when someone teases you.
+There is a noteworthy distinction between those who laugh at you out of meanness and those who laugh with you out of friendliness and affection.
+Most importantly, if you can laugh at yourself you will never be short of entertainment.

 The Chinese painter Yue Minjun’s hysterical self-portraits although slightly cynical are contagiously humorous.
-His paintings at the same time allude to the Laughing Buddha, a spiritual cultural history, while also referencing European masterpieces, Chinese art, and pop art.
 They laugh in the face of reality.
-They mock modern-day China’s embrace of capitalization in the midst of trying to hold onto traditional eastern philosophical ethos.
 They also represent a self-ironic ability to laugh at oneself.
-They confront appearances, or the image of the ideal with reality.

 In an interview with Richard Bernstein for the New York Times, speaking about his art, Yue states, “ A smile, doesn’t necessarily mean happiness; it could be something else…I’m not laughing at anybody else, because once you laugh at others, you’ll run into trouble and create obstacles…”